-This action creates a color from the selected separation(s).
-The color is used to fill the selected objects at the specified percentage.
+This action creates a color from the selected separation(s) or makes a Registration Color.
+The color is used to fill the selected objects at the specified percentage, resetting any overprint settings.
 If no separation is selected, the color is set to white (all separations zero).
-See Fill Color and Stroke Color Inspector on page 134
+See Fill Color and Stroke Color Inspector on page 140